 • Only automobiles costing less than $55,000 and trucks/SUV under $80,000 are eligible for the credit.

 Failure to meet the standards resulted in a reduction or elimination of the tax credit.
 A prospective buyer often was not knowledgeable of vehicle and/or battery component source and assembly locations.
 The confusion could be costly.
-In early 2024, the tax credit was eliminated but due to continued slowing sales, the government is reassessing the tax credit once again.
+In early 2024, the tax credit is being eliminated but due to continued slowing sales, the government is reassessing the tax credit once again.

 Cost of an Electric Vehicle – Purchase Price